-Teachers can access the free MindEd learning platform for professionals, which contains materials on peer support, stress, fear and trauma, and bereavement.
-MindEd have also developed a coronavirus (COVID-19) staff resilience hub with advice and tips for frontline staff.
+Teachers can also access the free MindEd learning platform for professionals, which contains materials on peer support, stress, fear and trauma, and bereavement.
+MindEd have also developed a COVID-19 staff resilience hub with advice and tips for frontline staff.

-The training module on teaching about mental wellbeing will help improve teacher confidence in talking and teaching about mental health and wellbeing in the classroom.
+The Relationships, Sex and Health Education (RSHE) training module on teaching about mental wellbeing will help improve teacher confidence in talking and teaching about mental health and wellbeing in the classroom.